Enabling LIS Resolves Challenges for Small Clinical Labs Caught in the Crossfire of Industry Cost-Cutting

 “We needed a software system and functionality that didn’t exist,” says Fisher, “and the products that were available were beyond our economic reach, so we set out to build one ourselves.”

 The fruit of his labors is Polytech, a flexible, industry-proven LIS solution that helps labs increase productivity, reduce costs, and improve services to their clients.
 From test order to final report, Polytech streamlines test processing, ICD-10 coding, and reporting processes with an intuitive, user-definable interface that conforms to typical laboratory procedural and workflow pathways.
 The system interfaces a variety of clinical instruments used in modern laboratories, and automates quality control across analyzer types and laboratory departments.
-Comprehensive and cost-effective, Polytech performs patient specimen data management, and generates final, interim, and cumulative reports on patients (or the test results?) from the initial requisition entry to final reporting.
+Comprehensive and cost-effective, Polytech performs patient specimen data management.
+It generates final, interim, and cumulative reports on patients (or the test results?) from the initial requisition entry to final reporting.

 “We developed the program to computerize our lab and maintain quality control,” recalls Fisher.
 “Then we realized that there were many laboratories out there with the same need, and that we could share our solution with them.
 We want Polytech to be a solution and a tool for labs, not just another problem for them.”